SusanaRocha/SusanaRocha.github.io/_news/2023-01-11-defence-Johannes.md

 <p align= "justify">
 Congratulations <b>Johannes</b>!
 For the PhD and for the amazing presentation you gave <b>in Dutch!</b>
 <br>
-We were left with mix feelings of being proud and happy for you, and a bit sadness for letting you go 'across the fence', to the industry.
+We were left with mix feelings of being proud and happy for you, and a bit sadness for letting you go across the fence, to the industry.
 I am 100% sure you will succeed in whatever you set your mind into.
-You were without a doubt one of the most hard working students, <i>even if the work was not always related to science </i>;)
+You were without a doubt one of the most hard working students, <i>even if the work was not always related to science </i>
 <br>

 <br>